LOctavio/hello-rails-back-end/README.md

 - Open the terminal
 - Open the directory where you want to store the project
-- Clone the back-end project runing 'git clone https://github.com/LOctavio/hello-rails-back-end' on the terminal
+- Clone the project runing 'git clone https://github.com/LOctavio/hello-rails-back-end' on the terminal
-- Clone the  front-end project runing 'git clone https://github.com/LOctavio/hello-react-front-end' on the terminal

 ### Install